ISO/IEC 27033-4

 The current first edition of part 4 was published in 2014 and confirmed unchanged in 2019.

 It is slightly more up to date than other parts of ISO/IDC 27033 in that it mentions 'cloud', twice, and even VoIP.
 Gosh.
-Denial-Of-Service attacks on corporate networks were evidently a big concern back then, but not ransomware.
+Denial-Of-Service attacks on corporate networks were evidently a big concern back in 2014, but ransomware was yet to make its big entrance stage right.

 Commentary